(Spring 2021)

 How has COVID impacted your career?

 I am very fortunate to be able to play during the pandemic.
 There were about three months in 2020 where no soccer was played but after that, I was able to travel and play.
-Denmark is quick to act when dealing with COVID which has allowed for sports to continue on safely.
+Denmark is quick to act when dealing with COVID which has allowed for sports to continue safely.
 I am very fortunate for this.

 What are some of the hardest things you face as a soccer player?

 The lifestyle.
 The travel.
-The mental, emotional and physical demands.
+The mental, emotional, and physical demands.
 The pressure is a privilege and you have to be comfortable with that, but it doesn’t make them any easier.
 It is a very different path than the ones your friends take in life which is kind of terrifying.

 Looking at the road ahead for your career, what do you want to accomplish?
 Any tournaments/cups you would like to take part in?